How a Personal Interaction builds Customer Loyalty

 In that state of trust, she then took the opportunity to engage me in a new way by recruiting me to support her business by sharing a review.
 This was a bold move (remember, I came to the brand seeking a product that they could not provide, and that their competition could).

 Because the brand’s customer-centric culture was in place and supported by her action as a brand representative, it was a smart risk to take.
 The review I leave will be from a loyal customer.
+And that is why this is a great example of customer-centricity that generated loyalty.

 Send us your questions on how to create a customer-centric culture.